Redocly/developer-portal-starter/developer-portal/logo.md

 ## Adjust siteConfig

-The `siteConfig.yaml` file defines the path to the header icon.
+The `siteConfig.yaml` file defines the path to the logo.

 ```yaml
 logo: ./images/logo.png